zulimazuli/dotnet-essential-snippets/README.md

 This section provides an example of how to use MediatR with FluentValidation to validate requests before they are processed by the handlers.

 Go to the snippet: [MediatR Behaviours - Validation Behaviour with FluentValidation](MediatRBehaviours/ValidationBehaviourWithFluentValidation.md)

+### Swagger with JWT Authentication

+Swagger is a popular tool for documenting APIs.
+It provides a user-friendly interface for testing and exploring the API endpoints.

+This section provides a basic configuration for Swagger with JWT authentication.

+Go to the snippet: [Swagger with JWT Authentication](Swagger/SwaggerWithJWTAuth.md)

 ## Contributing